So tonight, we're gonna party like it's nineteen ninety-nine!

 - Referenced by Max Payne in his unique manner:

-- In Metal Gear Solid 2: Sons of Liberty, the bug was used as an excuse for the Patriots to implant a secret code into major computing systems all over the world.
+- In Metal Gear Solid 2: Sons of Liberty, the bug was used as an excuse for the Patriots to implant a secret code into major computing systems around the world.

 - In Kid Radd, the Big Bad is the Seer, a virus that was set to go off at the start of 2000 (but decided not to do so, in favor of a grander scheme).
 While not the same as this bug, the inspiration is clear.